 We explored folding as a means to achieve compactness.
 We found that this approach adds weight, complexity, cost and points of potential weakness/failure.
 Instead, we opted for a rigid frame and the simplicity of folding footrests and a rotating handlebar to achieve our overall goals: compact, light, reliable, inexpensive.

 We chose the new lithium-ion (Tesla-esque) form factor cells which pack about 35% more energy than the common 18650 cells.
-It takes only 2 hours to recharge them from empty (29V) to full (42V) using the 2.5 amp charger included with every JackRabbit.
+It takes about 2 hours to recharge them from empty (29V) to full (42V) using the 2.5 amp charger included with every JackRabbit.
 To get the most longevity (cycle life) top off the battery pack as often as possible.
-If you recharge when only the red LED is illuminated (25% full) the battery will deliver more than 1000 cycles.
-It takes only about 30 minutes to bring the charge up from 50% (36V) to 100% (42V).
+If you recharge when only a green and red LEDs are illuminated (50% full) the battery will deliver about 1000 cycles.
+It takes only about 40 minutes to bring the charge up from 50% (36V) to 100% (42V).
 No problem keeping the charger plugged in.
 It will stop charging automatically when 42 volts is achieved.
-The worse stress for the battery is to be stored in a hot environment fully charged.
+BTW, the worse stress for the battery is to be stored in a hot environment fully charged.

 Your JackRabbit will come in a 48″ x 30″ x 7″ corrugated cardboard box.
-The only assembly required is to insert the stem extension and quick-release clamp it in place.
+The only assembly required is to connect the Speed Control wire, insert the stem extension and quick-release clamp it in place.
+Click on this link to watch a short video of how this is done.
 You’ll have the option of a quick release or fixed-bolt seat post collar for adjusting the saddle height.
 The latter will include a 4 mm hex key.
 Both wheels will be torqued to spec and the brake cable will be attached and adjusted.
-Click here to watch the Assembly Demo on the MEDIA page.

 As a running coach is there a way to set the Jackrabbit's speed to pace my athletes alongside them on a training run?